YannGuidon/TinyScanChain/docs/info.md

 * Count_Enable lets an internal free-running counter count.
 It is read by the scan chain during a strobe on SC_GET so it must be "frozen" to be sampled.

-Pro tip : the GET strobe only sets bits in the scan chain.
-So you have to strobe RESET low first.
+Pro tip : to save even more space, the GET strobe only sets bits in the scan chain.
+So you have to strobe RESET low first, which pre-clears the data.

 ## Structure of the scan chain :